Hmida71/Hmida71/README.md

 🤡_Inspired software engineer in JavaScript technologies and Flutter 👀.
 Professional experience with technologies included in the toolbox below.

-I create applications for both the web and Android & ios, most of them using JavaScript and Java and flutter , but I also develop myself from other sides
+I create applications for both the web and Android & ios, most of them using Flutter and javaScript, Java , but I also develop myself from other sides
 ! 🐱‍👤

 😛 Good Luck !!